 May started off with a lengthy drive down from Victoria, Canada to Long Beach California, where I spent a week at the Catalina Hyperbaric Chamber, learning about chamber operations and diving physiology.
 We also spent quite a bit of time exploring the island, and my new Panasonic GX9 was great for capturing the wild beauty of the island!

-As someone new to the world of photo and video, my next stop was San Diego to train with Photographer and 1997 Rolex Scholar, Sara Shoemaker-Lind.
-Underwater image making is undoubtedly one of the most important skills to have for this scholarship year, and for any future conservation work.
+As someone new to the world of photography and videography, my next stop was San Diego to train with Photographer and 1997 Rolex Scholar, Sara Shoemaker-Lind.
+Underwater image-making is undoubtedly one of the most important skills to have for this scholarship year, and for any future conservation work.
 In our hyper-communicative society, images that can powerfully convey a message are key!
 I am looking forward to fine-tuning my skills in order to improve my scientific communication.
 Sara and I had some fun days taking photos all over San Diego.
 But we got down to business and went through my equipment piece by piece.
 I learned how to put the kit together, and how wet lenses like my Nauticam Wet Wide Lens-1 actually work!
 Sara believes (and I agree) that taking things one step at a time is really important in learning a new skill.
-So I spent a couple of afternoons photographing pool toys, and Sara’s daughter Celeste in their pool.
-This was really useful for me to learn how to adjust the GX9 settings in the Nauticam NA-GX9 Housing, in an underwater context.
+So I spent a couple of afternoons photographing pool toys, and Sara’s daughter, Celeste, in their pool.
+This was really useful for me to learn how to adjust the GX9 settings on the Nauticam NA-GX9 Housing in an underwater context.
 This has allowed me to begin thinking in terms of ISO, Aperture, and shutter speed when working in different conditions.